pub struct WATCHER;Expand description

 pub fn annotate(&self, note: Arc<dyn FsChangeNote>) -> FsChangeNoteHandle

-that will be cloned on all subsequent change events until it the returned handle is dropped.
+Push a note that will be cloned on all subsequent change events until the returned handle is dropped.

 This can be used to tag all events that happened over a period of time, something you can’t do just by receiving the events due to async delays caused by debounce.